fallestlaww/CoffeeMachine_Hyperskill/README.md

 ### Attention!

-The logic of the code is slightly added and improved by me, in order to improve the work of the project and the UX For each described method or class, I will write whether this method is important for the successful completion of the project or not
+The logic of the code is slightly added and improved by me, in order to improve the work of the project and the UX.
+For each described method or class, I will write whether this method is important for the successful completion of the project or not

 ## Code explanation